 Hyperacusis can be seen in children with brain injuries (often with other sensory sensitivities), some autistic children, and some children with cerebral palsy.

 If you think you or a loved one may have hyperacusis, you should seek an evaluation by an ENT (ear, nose, and throat) specialist, or otolaryngologist.
-The initial consultation is likely to include a full audiologic evaluation (with hearing test), medical history review, and a medical evaluation.
+The initial Pembroke Pines Hyperacusis Treatment consultation is likely to include a full audiologic evaluation (with hearing test), medical history review, and a medical evaluation.
 Your doctor should also provide counseling about their findings, as well as possible treatment options.

 There are no specific surgical or medical treatments to correct hyperacusis.
 However, sound therapy may be used to retrain the auditory processing center of the brain to accept everyday sounds.
 Your doctor may have you wear a noise-generating device on the affected ear or both ears.
 The device produces a gentle, static-like sound (white noise) that is barely audible.
-Sound therapy can take up to 12 months to complete and often improves sound tolerance.
+Hyperacusis treatment with sound therapy can take up to 12 months to complete and often improves sound tolerance.

 Hearing tests for hyperacusis may indicate normal hearing sensitivity, but this does not mean that someone with hyperacusis can hear better than others.
 “Recruitment” is another type of sound sensitivity, a condition where soft sounds cannot be heard, and loud sounds are distorted or intolerable.
 For example, a person with Recruitment may have hearing loss below 50 decibels.
 At the same time, sound above 80 decibels may be intolerable, resulting in a narrow range of comfortable hearing.